isomerpages/sentosa-corp/_who-we-are/4-our-milestones.md

     <tr>
         <td>October 1987</td>
         <td>
-            The Sentosa Ferry Terminal opened and becam ean iconic landmark for visitors who arrived on Sentosa after a four-minute ride from the pier on mainland Singapore.
+            The Sentosa Ferry Terminal opened and became an iconic landmark for visitors who arrived on Sentosa after a four-minute ride from the pier on mainland Singapore.
         </td>
     </tr>
 </table>